The Best Places to Visit in Basque Country

 - The impressive 19th-century Villa Belza towering above the ocean

-- Rocher de la Virge, or Rock of the Virgin, is a cliff that is the subject of many legends and a great place for a scenic stroll
+- Rocher de la Virge, or Rock of the Virgin, a cliff that is the subject of many legends and a great place for a scenic stroll

 Saint-Jean-de-Luz